seesmof/Pomodoro-Attempt/README.md

 GOD bless you guys, i dont know what this is, something unfinished, but its [public domain](./LICENSE) for the GLORY of JESUS CHRIST our HOLY LORD GOD ALMIGHTY ✝️💗

 Hallelujah thank YOU so much Daddy Jesus Christ our HOly Lord GDO Almighty ✝️💌🤲🏼

+> The image might be taken from internet, may be copyrighted.